fl101/awardfares-blog/_posts/2024-02-02-austrian-route-to-boston.md

 ### Price

-AwardFares let you easily check and compare the prices for award flights across frequent flyer programs.
-Simply tap on the result list to expand the details.
+AwardFares lets you quickly check and compare the prices for award flights across frequent flyer programs.
+Tap on the result list to expand the details.

-In this case, we see that it costs 78k EuroBonus points (one-way), or 130k round trip for a Business Class ticket.
+In this case, it costs 78k EuroBonus points (one-way), or 130k round trip for a Business Class ticket.
 With United MileagePlus, the saver award one-way costs 88k miles.

 <img src="../assets/img/austrian-route-to-boston/vie-bos-price.webp" alt="Austrian New Route To Boston price with points or miles." class="noborder"/>